Tick surveillance boosted with $15K grant

 A re-organizational meeting is planned on January 7.

-The next regular commissioners’ meeting is set for Wednesday, January 16 at 9 a.m., at the Administration Building, 506 Broad St., Milford, PA.
+The next regular commissioners’ meeting is set for Wednesday, January 16 at 9 a.m., at the Administration Building, 506 Broad St., Milford.